I wrote a Binance Beginner’s Guide to help crypto newbies like myself become familiar with using the basic functions of

 6. Click on Buy ETH to see the details

 Note: You can buy USDT, BTC, BUSD, BNB, ETH, and DAI on P2P Trading (subject to availability of sellers of course).
-For this example, I chose on ETH buy you can choose which crypto you’d like to buy by clicking on the name of the crypto at the right side of ‘Buy/Sell’.
+For this example, I chose ETH, but you can choose which crypto you’d like to buy by clicking on the name of the crypto on the right side of ‘Buy/Sell’.

 I enumerated the steps on the screenshot to guide you through the steps you need to take.

 Once you click on Buy ETH, the details of the transactions will appear including the initial instructions of the seller.

 To avoid any problems, make sure that you pay using the GCash number associated with your account and to the GCash number of the seller shown on your screen.
 The seller will also send you a message to provide instructions.
 Please do note that there’s also a time limit for the payment.

 Sorry to remind you again, be sure that the number of the seller on your GCash app is correct before you send the money.